ShevinuM/Data-Structures/README.md

 ## Continuous Learning and Updates

 This repository is more than just a collection of problems and solutions; it's a testament to my passion for learning and my commitment to enhancing my coding skills.
+I usually randomly do leetcode problems and solve it and whenever I come across something which I cannot solve, I look at other solutions and most of the time it's related to a concept I didn't know before.
+For example, I didn't know backtracking or the sliding window approach prior to attempting leetcode.
+Afterwards, I learn about that concept through YouTube videos.

 While many problems here are from LeetCode, I also like to participate in coding competitions and events.
 This repository is fairly new so none of the solutions to my past problems I've solved aren't here but from here on I'll make sure to update this repository with relevant learnings and insights.
 I'm particularly excited about the upcoming Advent of Code in December!